google-marketing-solutions/dv360-api-appsscript-samples/CODE-OF-CONDUCT.md

 Some Google open source projects may adopt a project-specific code of conduct.
 In those cases, a Google employee will be identified as the Project Steward, who will receive and handle reports of code of conduct violations.
-In the event that a project hasn’t identified a Project Steward, you can report problems by emailing opensource@google.com.
+In the event that a project hasn't identified a Project Steward, you can report problems by emailing opensource@google.com.

 We will investigate every complaint, but you may not receive a direct response.